 Many businesses benefit from having extra storage.
 Service businesses can use storage for equipment.
 Sales companies can use storage for inventory.
 Businesses of all kinds can keep records in storage for added security and have many other potential uses for off-site storage.
 The good news is that the cost of the storage facilities is usually deductible for businesses and sometimes for individuals when moving.

 If you’re not sure if you qualify for a tax deduction, consult with an accountant or tax professional.
-Everyone’s taxes is different and these tax tips are considered general guidelines as Storage Rentals of America is not accredited business accountant.
+Everyone’s taxes is different and these tax tips are considered general guidelines not advice.
+Storage Rentals of America is not an accountant or tax advisor.
 We’re just an awesome storage company.

 General Tax Deduction Rules